-Parameter Description lpfc_multi_ring_rctl When lpfc_multi_ring_support is enabled, identifies the routing control (R_CTL) for the additional ring configuration.
-The minimum value is 1.
-The maximum value is 255.
-The default value is 4.
-Yes lpfc_multi_ring_support Determines the number of primary SLI rings over which to spread IOCB entries.
-The minimum value is 1 (default).
-The maximum value is 2.
-Yes lpfc_multi_ring_type When lpfc_multi_ring_support is enabled, identifies the TYPE of the additional ring configuration.
-The minimum value is 1.
-The maximum value is 255.
-The default value is 5 (LLC/SNAP).
-Yes lpfc_restrict_login When enabled, restricts VPorts login to remote initiators.
+Parameter Description sysfs Visible Applicable Adapters Activation lpfc_max_scsicmpl_time Uses command completion time to control queue depth.
+The units are in milliseconds.
+The minimum value is 0 (default).
+The maximum value is 6000.
+Yes All Driver reload lpfc_restrict_login When enabled, restricts VPorts login to remote initiators.
 The enabled value is 1 (default).
 The disabled value is 0.
-No lpfc_scan_down When enabled, selects the scan down method (scanning the AL_PA from high to low) to assign a SCSI ID.
+No All Driver reload lpfc_scan_down When enabled, selects the scan down method (scanning the AL_PA from high to low) to assign a SCSI ID.
 The enabled value is 1 (default).
 The disabled value is 0.
-Yes lpfc_sg_seg_cnt Controls the scatter/gather maximum segment count passed to the FC and FCoE driver.
+Yes FC adapters only Driver reload lpfc_sg_seg_cnt Controls the scatter/gather maximum segment count passed to the FC and FCoE driver.
 This variable is applicable per SCSI command.
-For Emulex LPe12000 adapters, the minimum value is 64 (default), and the maximum value is 4096.
-For Emulex OneConnect adapters, LPe16000-series, LPe32000-series, and LPe15000-series adapters, the minimum value is 64 (default), and the maximum value is 510. lpfc_sli_mode For Emulex LPe12000 adapters, this parameter allows you to force the SLI mode requested by the adapter driver.
-The possible values are: 0 = Auto-select (default) 2 = SLI-2 3 = SLI-3 NOTE For Emulex OneConnect adapters, LPe16000-series, LPe32000-series, and LPe15000-series adapters, this parameter is not applicable and has no effect.
-No Ipfc_use_msi When enabled, determines whether the driver uses MSI or MSI-X. 0 = MSI disabled; INTx mode is used (default for the FC RHEL 5.x driver).
+For Emulex LPe12000-series adapters, the minimum value is 64 (default), and the maximum value is 4096.
+For all other adapters, the minimum value is 64 (default), and the maximum value is 510.
+Yes All Driver reload lpfc_sli_mode For Emulex LPe12000-series adapters, this parameter allows you to force the SLI mode requested by the adapter driver.
+The possible values are: 0 = Auto-select (default) 2 = SLI-2 3 = SLI-3 NOTE For all other adapters, this parameter is not applicable and has no effect.
+No SLI-3 only Driver reload lpfc_tgt_queue_depth Limits the number of outstanding commands per target port.
+The minimum value is 10.
+The maximum value is 65535 (also default).
+Yes All Driver reload lpfc_use_msi When enabled, determines whether the driver uses MSI or MSI-X. 0 = MSI disabled; INTx mode is used (default for the FC RHEL 5.x driver).
 1 = MSI; allows a maximum of 32 interrupts.
 2 = MSI-X; allows a maximum of 2048 interrupts (default for FC RHEL 6.x/SLES 11 SPx drivers).
-NOTE Default is 2.
-This value reverts to 1 if the system does not support MSI-X. This value reverts to 0 if the system does not support MSI. lpfc_XLanePriority MSI.
-For Emulex LPe16000-series, LPe32000-series, and OCe15100 adapters, when enabled, this parameter defines the frame priority to be used for the Express Lane feature.
-The minimum value is 0 (default).
-The maximum value is 0x7f.
+NOTE The default is 2.
+This value reverts to 1 if the system does not support MSI-X. This value reverts to 0 if the system does not support MSI.
+Yes All Driver reload